zuazo/chef-encrypted-attributes/README.md

 See the [API.md](API.md) file for a more detailed documentation about `Chef::EncryptedAttribute` class and its methods.

-## Chef Users Limitation
+## Chef User Keys Access Limitation

 Keep in mind that, from a Chef Node, *Chef User* *public keys* are inaccessible.
 So you have to pass them in raw mode in the recipe if you need any *Chef User* to be able to use the encrypted attributes (this is **required for** example to use the **knife commands** included in this gem, as knife is usually used by *Chef Users*).
 Summarizing, Chef Node inside a recipe (using its *Chef Client* key) will not be able to retrieve the *Chef Users* *public keys*, so you need to pass them using the `[:keys]` configuration value.

 Chef Nodes (Clients) with *admin* privileges do have access to user public keys, but in most cases this is not a recommended practice.

-*Chef Client* *public keys* do not have this problem, you can retrieve them from any place without limitation.
-You can use knife with an *Chef Admin Client* instead of a *Chef Admin User* key, but this is not common.

 See the [Example Using User Keys Data Bag](README.md#example-using-user-keys-data-bag) section for a workaround.
+You can use the [`encrypted_attributes::users_data_bag`](https://supermarket.chef.io/cookbooks/encrypted_attributes#encrypted_attributes::users_data_bag) recipe for this.

 **Note:** *Chef Clients* usually are Chef Nodes and *chef-validation*/*chef-webui* keys. *Chef Users* usually are knife users.
 The main difference between *Chef Users* and *Chef Clients* is that the former are able to log in via *web-ui* (has a password).

+## Chef Client Keys Access Limitation

+*Chef Client* *public keys* has a [similar problem to the user keys](README.md#chef-user-keys-access-limitation), you cannot retrieve them from a Chef Node.

+To fix this limitation you should expose de *Chef Client* *public key* in the `node['public_key']` attribute.
+You can include the [`encrypted_attributes::expose_key`](https://supermarket.chef.io/cookbooks/encrypted_attributes#encrypted_attributes::expose_key)` recipe for this.
+You need to include this recipe in the *Chef Nodes* that require read privileges on the encrypted attributes.

+Exposing the public key through attributes should not be considered a security breach, so it's not a problem to include it on all machines.

 ## Knife Commands